Skip to main content

 Custom Checks

-Define your own validation logic using natural language instructions.
-Custom checks leverage AI to understand and validate complex requirements that go beyond standard code quality metrics.
+Go beyond built-in checks by defining your own validation logic using natural language instructions.
+Custom checks leverage AI to understand and validate complex requirements specific to your team’s policies, such as:

 Configuration